linkalis/headline-scraping-scripts/README.md

 ### 2) Run the script as python3

-The newest versions of Raspbian have both Python 2.7 and Python 3.
+The newest versions of Raspbian for Raspberry Pi have both Python 2.7 and Python 3 pre-installed.
 This script is written in Python 3, so you will need to run it via `python3 name_of_script.py`, rather than using plain `python`.

 ### 3) Run the script at startup